I have an extensive background in the field of printing and book publishing.

 - Pull the flaps over and press them until contact is made.
 Burnish them down to make a good, tight fit.

-- Carefully pick all the panels and book cover without letting them slip.
+- Carefully pick all the panels and book covers without letting them slip.

 - Flip the entire jacket over to make sure the cloth is evenly laid out on the panels.